 What’s the next step?

-Call The Fleck Firm for a free consultation at (270) 446-7000.
-We’ll talk about the accident, your injuries, the law, and your best options to proceed.
+If you are looking for an experienced attorney after a recent auto accident, call The Fleck Firm for a free consultation at (270) 446-7000.
+Our team is dedicated and compassionate when it comes to fighting for our clients.
+When you reach out to us, we’ll talk about the accident, your injuries, the law, and your best options to proceed.
+This means you can be fully informed about your situation and all of the hurdles that may be thrown your way.
 Insurance companies have lawyers.
 You should have one too.